-Photographs by Jim Powell.
+Photography by Jim Powell.

 With red bush as a base note, add another strong flavor, such as rose hips tea, for a rosy drink, or ginger tea, which is what I used here.
-16 bags of Yogi Ginger Tea is available for $3.19 at the Vitamin Shoppe.

 The third bag can be as flowery or fruity as you like.
 I chose Twinings Green Tea with Cranberry.

 Fill a two-quart heavy glass pitcher about a third of the way with boiling water to make a strong infusion.
 (You can also use a teapot, of course, but I skip that step by using a pitcher that can stand up to hot water.)

 - 5 Veggie Substitutes for Pasta